How climate change helps and hinders archaeology – DW – 10/31/2023

 The etchings are an "invaluable" find in terms of understanding these people, Beatriz Carneiro, a historian and member of Brazil's National Historic and Artistic Heritage Institute said.
 "Unfortunately they are showing up again because of the drought," Carneiro told French news agency AFP.

 Huge drought is causing massive problems for many of the rivers in the Amazon.
-The level of the Rio Negro, where the engravings were discovered, has dropped by about 15 meters since July.
+The level of the Rio Negro, where the engravings were discovered, dropped significantly over the summer.
 Last week the river recorded its lowest flow in 121 years.
 According to the archaeologists there, this is a conservation risk, though above everything the dryness is depriving locals of their livelihoods.

 This text was originally written in German.